Framework for Foreign Company Formation in Dubai

 AED 15,000 – 35,000

-Best for startups and remote businesses.
-Includes a basic license, flexi-desk, and one investor visa.
-Premium zones (DMCC/DIFC) range from AED 45,000+.
+Startups and remote businesses.
+Covers license, flexi-desk, and one investor visa.
+Premium zones such as DMCC and DIFC start nearer AED 45,000.

 Mainland Setup